loreanvictor/quel/README.md

 const div$ = document.querySelector('div')

-// 👇 this is an event source
-const input = from(document.querySelector('textarea'))
+// 👇 this is a source of change, as value of the input changes const input = from(document.querySelector('textarea'))

 // 👇 these are computed values based on that source